sbaldrich/notes/dev/OCA.md

 * You can use *varargs* in the `main` method's signature.
 * Watch out for ambiguous imports **e.g.,** importing `java.util.Date` and `java.sql.Date`.
   * Java resolves the conflicts by honoring the most specific import (when possible).
-* **Initialization order**: Superclass initialization, static variables declaration and static initializers in the order they are found, instance variables declararations and instance initializers in the order they are found and then the constructor.
+* **Initialization order**: Superclass initialization, static variables declaration and static initializers (once when the class is loaded) in the order they are found, instance variables declararations and instance initializers in the order they are found and then the constructor.
 * The underscores in numeric literals (Java 7+) can appear anywhere but in the start, end or next to a dot in a literal.
 * `strictfp` and `native` are *keywords* you probably don't remember.
 * Identifiers must start with a letter or the symbols `$` or `_`.